-THE ANIMAL KINGDOM IS SITUATED OFF OSCEOLA PARKWAY in the southwest corner of Walt Disney World, and is not too far from Blizzard Beach, the Coronado Springs Resort, and the All-Star Resorts.
+Disney's Animal Kingdom is off Osceola Parkway in the southwest corner of Walt Disney World, and is not too far from Blizzard Beach, the Coronado Springs Resort, and the All-Star Resorts.
 The Animal Kingdom Lodge is about a mile away from the park on its northwest side.
 From I-4, take Exit 64B, US 192, to the so-called Walt Disney World main entrance (World Drive) and follow the signs to the Animal Kingdom.
-The Animal Kingdom has its own 6,000-car pay parking lot with close-in parking for the disabled.
-Once parked, you can walk to the entrance or catch a ride on one of Disney's trademark trams.
+The Animal Kingdom has its own vast pay parking lot with close-in parking for the disabled.
+Once parked, you can walk to the entrance or catch a ride on one of Disney's trams.

 The park is connected to other Walt Disney World destinations by the Disney bus system.